Rugby as it should be, since 1976

 "Frontpage?
 We don't need no stinkin' Frontpage programs!"

-The Maggot Page was written from scratch with a miniscule amount of knowledge and a lot of plagiarism and trial 'n' error by Doc, with help from Li'l John and Otto and maintained by Bill the Bull.
+The Maggot Page was written from scratch with a miniscule amount of knowledge and a lot of plagiarism and trial 'n' error by Doc, with help from Li'l John and Otto and currently maintained by Gopher.

 If you have any comments, suggestions or complaints, send them through the MaggotyMail (johno@ctgmt.com) and we might read them.